SSD Controller Technical Reference

 The Maxio MAP1602A is a minor silicon revision of the MAP1602 with improved power management but the same DRAM-less, 4-channel architecture.
-It shares the same PC-3000 module family as the original MAP1602.
-Despite improved power management, the HMB-dependent design remains equally vulnerable to power-loss FTL corruption.
+The HMB-dependent design remains equally vulnerable to power-loss FTL corruption.
 Extreme I/O speeds (up to 7400 MB/s) stress the ECC engine, accelerating read-disturb anomalies.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
-Recovery starts at $200.
-No diagnostic fee.
+AES-256 hardware encryption is fused to the controller silicon, so the NAND alone is not addressable.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Maxio MAP1602A Specifications